MicrosoftDocs/windows-driver-docs/develop/Installing_the_Enterprise_WDK.md

 3. From an Administrator command prompt, navigate to the expanded folder in the previous step, and then run **LaunchBuildEnvcmd** to create the build environment.
 For example:
   **D:\EWDK\LaunchBuildEnv**

-Once you create the build environment, you can use it to work on the files or build Visual Studio projects, for example.
+After you create the build environment, you can use it to work on the files or build Visual Studio projects.
+For example.
 *	Cd *directory_containing_project_files*
 *	Msbuild *projectname*.vsproj